dmyers2004/myersd-ci3/README.md

 My "2013" CodeIgniter Starter... based on the dev version of CodeIgniter full rest support, filters &amp; maps.
 No core hacking

-This framework is used on my OS X box (Page rendered in 0.0141 seconds.
-Environment testing Memory 1.4MB)
+This framework is used on my OS X box and My Raspberry Pi.

-and My Raspberry Pi (Page rendered in 0.1794 seconds.
-Environment production Memory 0.76MB)

-Using the environmental setting in .htaccess (that's not pushed to the Raspberry Pi) CodeIgniter pulls my OS X DB/config settings (testing) or the PI's settings (production)

-Working like a charm so far!
+Working like a charm on both!